Is Selena Gomez Really Ready To Return To The Spotlight?

 Is Selena Gomez Ready For Her Comeback?

-To some, it looks like Gomez is in a good place at the moment – especially with her new relationship.
-It all depends on whether or not Gomez will be able to handle the scrutiny over her professional and personal life, not to mention the ability to juggle multiple projects at once.
-Gomez has already reportedly been to rehab two times before — once in 2011 and again in 2014 — and it seems like she hasn’t learned how to cope with the pressures of growing up in Hollywood.
+To some, it looks like Gomez is in a good place at the moment; especially with her new relationship.
+It all depends on whether or not Gomez will be able to handle the scrutiny of her professional and personal life, as well as having the ability to juggle multiple projects at once.
+Gomez has already reportedly been to rehab two times before; once in 2011 and again in 2014, and it seems as if she hasn’t learned how to cope with the pressures of growing up in Hollywood.

-Some fans have speculated whether Gomez’s new boyfriend is a good influence on her since he’s openly admitted that he uses recreational drugs and has referenced to it in his songs.
-This new relationship doesn’t sound like the best idea for someone who’s as fragile and vulnerable as she upon leaving rehab just months ago.
+Some fans have speculated whether Gomez’s new boyfriend is a good influence on her since he’s openly admitted that he uses recreational drugs and has referenced it in his songs.
+This new relationship doesn’t sound like the best idea for someone who’s as fragile and vulnerable as she was upon leaving rehab just months ago.
 Gomez seems to have a thing for the bad boys since she was in an on-and-off relationship with Justin Bieber for the past four years.

-A new highly-publicized relationship is the last thing the singer needs right now.
-Gomez should focus on reviving her career, as long as she sticks to her new health practices as detailed in an interview with Elle.
+A new, highly-publicized relationship is the last thing the singer needs right now.
+Gomez should focus on reviving her career as long as she sticks to her new health practices as detailed in an interview with Elle.
 For instance, she says she likes to exercise a lot and hang out in a sweat bed, which helps release the toxins from her body.

 Hopefully, Gomez will be able to handle her new busy schedule as she releases new music in the coming months.

 What are your thoughts?
 Do you think Gomez is ready to head back into the spotlight so soon after being in rehab?
-Share your thoughts below in the comments section.
+Share your thoughts below in the comments section below.